plcrodrigues/plcrodrigues.github.io/_pages/blog.md

 I like to write about stuff that I've learned.
 This helps me consolidate things in my head and, if I'm lucky, help other people interested in the same topics as me.

 Please, don't hesitate to write me at <span style="font-weight:bold">
-pedro.rodrigues at inria dot fr</span>if you see any mistakes on my writing, if you have any suggestions of improvements, or if you just want to comment on something I've written.
+pedro.rodrigues at inria dot fr</span> if you see any mistakes on my writing, if you have any suggestions of improvements, or if you just want to comment on something I've written.

-- How does the rejection sampling algorithm work? [[post](_posts/rejection-sampling)] (24 June 2023)
+- How does the rejection sampling algorithm work? <a href="/posts/rejection-sampling" style="color:#00b050; font-weight:bold;">[post]</a> (24 June 2023)